The Oberoi Mumbai

 Has a business vibe

 Ziya, the Indian restaurant, is under the direction of a Michelin starred chef

 Generally, the best time to go to Mumbai is between October to April.
 During this time the air remains very pleasant and the humidity in the air is lower.
 It is best to avoid the monsoon months which last from June to September.

-Call us on to start planning your holiday to The Oberoi Mumbai or take a look at our itineraries to Central India
+To start planning your holiday to The Oberoi Mumbai

 The setting of The Oberoi Mumbai is stunning.
 Located on Marine Drive, one of Mumbai’s most exclusive roads and an area that is close to both tourist attractions and the city’s entertainment district.Interiors are designed with luxury and elegance in mind